Azure/azure-sdk-for-python/README.rst

 You can also install a set of Azure libraries in a single line using the ``azure`` meta-package.
-Since not all packages in this meta-package are published as stable yet, the ``azure`` meta-package is still in release candidate.
+Since not all packages in this meta-package are published as stable yet, the ``azure`` meta-package is still a release candidate and not final yet.
-However, the core packages, from code quality/completeness perspectives can at this time be considered "stable"
-- it will be officially labeled as such in sync with other languages as soon as possible.
+However, the core packages, from code quality/completeness perspectives can at this time be considered "stable" The ``azure`` package will be officially labeled stable in sync with other language SDKs as soon as possible.
 We are not planning on any further major changes until then.

 **Since it's a preview release, you need to use the ``--pre`` flag:**